Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Problem

-Engineers and operators require a quick way to determine if the Earth, local terrain, nature and man-made structures affect visibility between ground sites and satellites for a variety of purposes such as communications, imaging, radar and general situational awareness.
+Engineers and operators require a quick way to determine if the Earth, local terrain, nature, and man-made structures affect visibility between ground sites and satellites for a variety of purposes, such as communications, imaging, radar, and general situational awareness.
 A country's space program is planning to install a satellite tracking radar in an area that has distant hills and a large mountain range.
-A communication antenna enclosed by a large radome will be constructed close by.
-Engineers want to determine how much impact the Earth, terrain and the radome will have on the radar's field of view.
+A communication antenna, enclosed by a large radome, will be constructed close by.
+You want to determine how much impact the Earth, terrain and the radome will have on the radar's field of view.

 Solution

-Using STK, insert Facility objects which will simulate the radar and communication sites.
-Use a local terrain file for analysis and determine access times between the radar field of view and five earth observation satellites.
-Use the AzEl Mask Tool to determine if the communication site's radome further degrades the radar's access times to the satellites.
+Using the STK software, insert Facility objects to simulate the radar and communications sites.
+Use a local terrain file for analysis and determine access times between the radar's field of view and several Earth-observing satellites.
+Use the AzEl Mask tool to determine if the communications site's radome further degrades the radar's access times to the satellites.
 Insert an Area Target object to outline the approximate maximum distance that a satellite can be observed by the radar site.
-Apply the Analysis Workbench's Spatial Analysis Tool to build a constrained grid to determine how much of the radar's field of view is blocked by the Earth, terrain and the radome at a selected distance and altitudes.
+Use the Analysis Workbench capability's Spatial Analysis tool and the Volumetric Analysis capability to build and analyze a Volumetric object to determine how much of the radar's field of view is blocked by the Earth, terrain, and the radome at a specified distances and altitudes.

 What you will learn